Azure/azure-powershell/src/Sql/Sql/help/Az.Sql.md

 Updates the vulnerability assessment settings of a managed database.

 ### [Update-AzSqlInstanceLink](Update-AzSqlInstanceLink.md)
-Updates the properties of a managed instance link.
+Updates the properties of an instance link.

 ### [Update-AzSqlInstanceVulnerabilityAssessmentSetting](Update-AzSqlInstanceVulnerabilityAssessmentSetting.md)
 Updates the vulnerability assessment settings of a managed instance.